deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 /Views|This directory holds *views* and *partial views*, usually grouped together in folders named after the controller with which they are associated.|*/Views/web.config* file ensure that views are only rendered via action method.
 /Views/Shared|This directory holds layouts and views which are not specific to a single controller.|- /Global.asax|This is the global ASP.NET application class, which is the place to configure or code routing configuration, application lifecycle, unhandled exceptions, etc.|-
+/Web.config|This is the configuration file for your application.|-

 <!--
 Chapter 14: Overview of MVC Projects